pedrohms/hyprland-study/README.md

 NOTE: The install scripts are just for my hardware after a fresh arch install.
 Please do not use them unless you plan to modify them.<br>

+You can clone this branch with
+`git clone -b bspwm https://github.com/sudo-harun/dotfiles.git`

 Stuff I use:
 <ul>
   <li><a href="https://github.com/adi1090x/rofi">Rofi Themes Collection</a></li>